-NISA NEXT MEETING-

 Online via Zoom

-Contact Margaretdelacy@comcast.net for assistance
+Contact Margaretdelacy@comcast.net for a link